 A good way to make it easier for you to decide what needs to go is by pretending that you are about to pack for a holiday.
 That’s the best opportunity to opt for the toiletries that work for you best. 😉

 Although, tiles, terrazzo and marble are quite popular materials in bathroom designs, my heart belongs to wood.
+It grounds everything with its Zen quality.
 Whenever possible, I use faux wood tiles since having a real wooden floor is high maintenance.
 They come in so many different colors and textures that you’re bound to find one that speaks to your heart.

 Invest in soft towels

-Sounds obvious?!
+Sounds like the most obvious Zen bathroom idea?!
 It is, yet over the years as are towels begin to get thinner we tend to overlook their replacement.
 But it is one of the most affordable ways to get that sense of pampering back on track.
 Now if you have a towel warmer then all the better.
 Warm towels can really spoil you especially in those chilly winter days.

 Lucky bamboo: Needs very little and is good with low light.
 It is usually placed in a glass vase with pebbles (a feng shui element to consider introducing if you’re into it).